-- "Domestic violence" includes felony or misdemeanor crimes of violence committed by: - A current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding; - A person with whom the victim shares a child or commits acts against a youth or adult who is protected from those acts under the family or domestic violence laws of the jurisdiction; - A person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - A person similarly situated to a spouse of the victim; or - Any other person who committed a crime against an adult or youth victim who is protected under the domestic or family violence laws of the jurisdiction.
-34 U.S.C.A § 12291(a)(12).
+- "Domestic violence" includes felony or misdemeanor crimes of violence committed by: - A current or former spouse or intimate partner of the victim; - A person with whom the victim shares a child; - A person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner; - A person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies; or - Any other person who committed a crime against an adult or youth victim who is protected under the domestic or family violence laws of the jurisdiction.
+34 U.S.C.A § 12291(a)(12). - "Dating violence" is violence committed by a person: - Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - The existence of such a relationship is determined based on the following factors: - Length of the relationship - Type of relationship - Frequency of interaction between the persons involved in the relationship.
+34 U.S.C.A. § 12291(a)(11).

-- "Dating violence" is violence committed by a person: - Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - The existence of such a relationship is determined based on the following factors: - Length of the relationship - Type of relationship - Frequency of interaction between the persons involved in the relationship.
-34 U.S.C.A. § 12291(a)(11). - "Sexual assault" means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
-34 U.S.C.A. § 12291(a)(35). - "Stalking" is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - $\circ~$ Fear for his or her safety or others; or - Suffer substantial emotional distress.
+- "Sexual assault" means any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
+34 U.S.C.A. § 12291(a)(35). - "Stalking" is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - Fear for his or her safety or others; or - Suffer substantial emotional distress.
 34 U.S.C.A. § 12291(a)(36).